Hook, London

 Hook is a suburban area in south west London, England.
 It forms part of the Royal Borough of Kingston upon Thames and is located 12 miles (19.3 km) south west of Charing Cross.
 Neighbouring settlements include Hinchley Wood, Long Ditton, Surbiton, Tolworth and Chessington.

 An RAF barrage balloon depot opened in Hook c.
 1938 and was later known as RAF Chessington, latterly used as a hospital until demolished and redeveloped for housing in the 1990s.

 Hook forms part of the Chessington post town.

 Governance

 Hook was a civil parish which formed part of the Surbiton Urban District of Surrey from 1895.
-The urban district became a municipal borough in 1936 and in 1965 its former area was transferred to Greater London.
-The former area of the Hook parish, together with that of the Chessington parish, form a protrusion of Greater London with the Surrey districts of Elmbridge to the west, Mole Valley to the south and Epsom and Ewell to the east.
+The urban district became a municipal borough in 1936 and on 1 April 1965 its former area was transferred to Greater London.
+Hook parish which was also abolished on 1 April 1965 and the former area of the parish together with that of the Chessington parish, forms a protrusion of Greater London with the Surrey districts of Elmbridge to the west, Mole Valley to the south and Epsom and Ewell to the east.
+At the 1951 census (one of the last before the abolition of the parish), Hook had a population of 5657.